NaszvadiG/cim-xa/README.md

 CIM-ACCELERANT [A.K.A.
 CIM-XA]
 ==============================

 A distribution, by Titanium Opensystems, l.c., including the popular CodeIgniter framework and many extensions.
+You may find this distribution helpful if your situation includes one or more of the following:
-Perhaps you need PDO for cross-DBMS compatibility or HipHopVM [HHVM] compatibility? or HTML email? or login/authorization? or support for prepared statements?
+- You need PDO for cross-DBMS compatibility or HipHopVM [HHVM] compatibility
+- You need HTML email
+- You need login/authorization
+- You need support for SQL prepared statements
-Perhaps you simply prefer a more mainstream ORM approach?
-Perhaps you just need a quick CRUD system [with one or more cruds per page]?
+- You simply prefer a more mainstream ORM approach
+- You need a very quick CRUD system [with one or more cruds per page]
-Or MongoDB support?
-Or strong Excel support?
-Or a powerful rule engine?
-Or a job queue [batch processing]?
-Or debugging via Chrome Console?
-Or simple template inheritance?
-Or the cURLeasy library?
-Or phpseclib for more security choices?
+- You need MongoDB support [FoundationDB coming soon]
+- You need strong Excel data support
+- You need a powerful rule engine
+- You need a job queue facility [i.e.:batch/asynchronous processing]
+- You need debugging via Chrome Console
+- You need straightforward template inheritance
+- You need a cURL library
+- You need phpseclib [for more security choices]
 This distribution includes 100% PHP, zero-compilation, object-oriented data and presentation layers [CodeIgniter views remain usable if desired], supports SQLite, MySQL, and PostgreSQL [with prepared statements through PDO] and also includes the Grocery [CRUD], PHPExcel and Zend libraries
 [auth, mail, permissions, etc., loadable and usable as if they were CodeIgniter libraries], as well as ChromePHP [for testing]